adas1gupta/Leetcode/Stack/Simplify-Path/README.md

  - Notice the pattern.
  - Join the stack and add a / to the beginning.

+## Mistakes:
+ - When there are consecutive empty strings, using .split(" ") adds empty strings to the result array

 ## 🧪 Code
 See `solution.py`